Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 Low affective filter.

-4. What to keep in mind with TPRS
+What to Keep in Mind with TPRS

 Relies on teacher confidence and storytelling skill.